-Weighing well under 3,000 pounds, the Italia was certainly quick, getting even more so when it switched to the performance-oriented 351 “Cleveland” in 1970, an engine also used by the de Tomaso Pantera.
+Weighing well under 3,000 pounds, the Italia was certainly quick.
+Further, getting even more so when it switched to the performance-oriented 351 “Cleveland” in 1970.
+This is an engine also used by the de Tomaso Pantera.
 (Fun fact: the Pantera also was designed by an American, Tom Tjaarda.)

 With a 4-speed manual transmission, the Italia could hustle from 0-60 in about six seconds.
 Handling quirks were sorted out with a later suspension revision, which the ’72 model on offer by RM Sotheby’s features.This car was also optioned with power windows and air conditioning.
 Finished in an elegant burgundy color complemented with a sumptuous burgundy leather and tan suede interior, this Italia is simply stunning.